Working with the Arranger

 Duplicating Sections

-• Right-click ([Ctrl]-click on macOS), and select Duplicate from the context menu.
+Right-click ([Ctrl]-click on macOS) a Section header in the top row of the Song view, and select Duplicate from the context menu.

 At any time, you can make a linked Section totally unique.
 This will create a new Section in the same location, and will also create new Patterns.
 You are then free to edit the Patterns in the Section, or the data in the Patterns, without affecting any of the original Sections.
 This is great for when you want to introduce variations into a song structure that’s been made with linked Sections.

-• In the top row of the Song view, right-click ([Ctrl]-click on macOS) the name of the Section you want to remove and select Remove from the context menu:
+In the top row of the Song view, right-click ([Ctrl]-click on macOS) the name of the Section you want to remove and select Delete from the context menu:

 The Section is removed from the arrangement.
 The next Sections shift ahead to fill the gap.